Neutron Star Eclipses as Axion Laboratories: ALP to photon transition in the interstellar medium

-\textbf{\bm{$a \to \gamma$} transition in the interstellar medium.} Following ALP production in the magnetosphere of the neutron star during the eclipse, these hidden particles will partially convert back to photons en route to Earth.
+Following ALP production in the magnetosphere of the neutron star during the eclipse, these hidden particles will partially convert back to photons en route to Earth.
 There are several magnetized regions where this process could occur: $(i)$ near the companion star, $(ii)$ in the interstellar medium of the Large Magellanic Cloud (LMC) where the eclipsing binary system LMC X-4 is located, $(iii)$ in the intergalactic medium between the LMC and the Milky Way, and $(iv)$ in the interstellar medium of the Milky Way.
 We have estimated that $(i)$ yields negligible contributions, and we conservatively do not take into account $(ii)$ and $(iii)$.

 For $(iv)$, knowledge of the galactic magnetic field and electron density is required, and we model these quantities following \cite{Unger:2023lob} and \cite{ne}, respectively.
 Specifically, for the magnetic field in the galaxy, we consider all eight realizations of UF23 model \cite{Unger:2023lob}, and for the electron density we use the YMW16 model \cite{ne}.
-We compute ALP-to-photon transition probability in the interstellar medium of the Milky Way, $P_{\text{ISM}}$, by solving again \cref{eq:diff} (in this case $\mathcal{H}_{\text{eff}}$ contains $B$ and $n_e$ corresponding to the interstellar medium) in the two flavor approximation.
+We compute ALP-to-photon transition probability in the interstellar medium of the Milky Way, $P_{\text{ISM}}$, by solving again \cref{eq:diff} (in this case $\mathcal{H}_{\text{eff}}$ contains $B$ and $n_e$ corresponding to the interstellar medium, varying as a function of the distance along the line-of-sight) in the two flavor approximation.
 Conservatively, we only consider ALP-to-photon conversion in the last $10$ kpc of the traversed path.
 In \cref{fig:P2}, we show $P_{\text{ISM}}$ as a function of photon energy for two representative values of $g_{a\gamma}$.
 The eight different realizations of the magnetic field model yield different results for $P_{\text{ISM}}$, as indicated by the shaded regions.
 The mean value of $P_{\text{ISM}}$ is shown by the highlighted blue (red) line for $g_{a\gamma} = 10^{-10} \,\text{GeV}^{-1}$ ($g_{a\gamma} = 10^{-11} \,\text{GeV}^{-1}$).
 We use the mean value of $P_{\text{ISM}}$ for obtaining the constraint on $g_{a\gamma}$ from the LMC X-4 eclipsing binary system.

 We can also compare the results from \cref{fig:P2} with a simple analytical estimate.
 Magnetic field and electron density in the Milky Way can be approximated as $B_T \sim \text{few} \times 10^{-1} \mu$G and $n_e \sim \text{few} \times 10^{-3} \,\text{cm}^{-3}$ \cite{Jansson:2012pc,Unger:2023lob,ne}.
 With these values, terms from \cref{eq:elements} are approximately